Flomp/wanderer/docs/src/content/docs/run/environment-configuration.md

 description: How to configure <span class="-tracking-[0.075em]">wanderer</span> with environment variables
 ---

 Global settings for <span class="-tracking-[0.075em]">wanderer</span> can be adjusted via environment variables.
-If you depoloyed <span class="-tracking-[0.075em]">wanderer</span> with docker you can change the environment variables directly in the `docker-compose.yaml`.
+If you deployed <span class="-tracking-[0.075em]">wanderer</span> with docker you can change the environment variables directly in the `docker-compose.yaml`.
 If you deployed <span class="-tracking-[0.075em]">wanderer</span> on bare-metal you can change the environment variables in the launch script.

 ## Common
 These variables are shared between all three services.